A novel distribution-free hybrid regression model for manufacturing process efficiency improvement

 \section{Proposed Hybrid model}

-One of the ultimate goals of designing a regression model is to select the best possible regressors which can predict accurately the response variable under consideration.
-Regression trees and neural networks are competitive techniques for modeling regression problems.
-RT is hierarchical nonparametric model \cite{breiman2017classification} relatively superior to ANN in the readability of knowledge.
+One of the ultimate goals of designing a regression model is to select the best possible regressors which can predict the response variable accurately.
+Regression trees (RT) and artificial neural networks (ANN) are competitive techniques for modeling regression problems.
+RT is a hierarchical nonparametric model \cite{breiman2017classification} relatively superior to ANN in the readability of knowledge.
 But, ANNs are better in implementing comprehensive inference over the inputs \cite{tokar1999rainfall}.
+General sufficient condition for the consistency of data-driven histogram-based regression estimates is when the size of the tree grows with the number of samples at an appropriate rate\cite{nobel1996histogram}.
+And it was theoretically proven that if a one-layered neural network is trained with an appropriately chosen number of neurons to minimize the empirical risk on the training data, then it results in a universally consistent neural network estimates \cite{lugosi1995nonparametric}.

-In our model, we have used RT as a feature selection algorithm \cite{narendra1977branch} which has built-in mechanism to perform feature selection \cite{quinlan1993c4}.
+In the proposed model, we have used RT as a feature selection algorithm \cite{narendra1977branch} which has a built-in mechanism to perform feature selection \cite{quinlan1993c4}.
 RT as a Feature selection algorithm has many advantages such as its ability to select important features from high dimensional feature sets \cite{dash1997feature}.
 Feature selection using RT algorithm can be characterized by the following:

-\begin{itemize} \item With the set of available features as an input to the algorithm; a tree is created. \item RT has leaf nodes, which represent predicted regression output value. \item The branches of the tree represent each possible value of the feature node from which it originates. \item RT is used to choose feature vectors by starting at the root of the tree and moving through it until a leaf node is identified. \item At each decision node in the RT, one can select the most useful feature using appropriate estimation criteria.
+\begin{itemize} \item With the set of available features as an input to the algorithm; a tree is created. \item RT has leaf nodes, which represent predicted regression output value. \item The tree branches represent each possible value of the feature node from which it originates. \item RT is used to choose feature vectors by starting from its root and moving through it until a leaf node is identified. \item At each decision node in the RT, one can select the most useful feature using appropriate estimation criteria.
 The criterion used to identify the best possible features involves mean squared error for regression problems. \end{itemize}